cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 Google Vision
 =============

-"Google Cloud Vision API has made the herculean task of correct labeling/classification of images simple.
-With exponential increase in different types of data including images, voice, video are transformed into digital form, stored and transmitted over network.
-There was a dire need of automated technology solution that can correctly classify / label images with high level of confidence; Google Vision API provides such platform to researchers and developers.
-It quickly classify images into thousands of predefined meaning ful categories" [@hid-sp18-523-www-google-vision].
+> ``Google Cloud Vision API has made the herculean task of correct
+> labeling/classification of images simple.
+With exponential increase
+> in different types of data including images, voice, video are
+> transformed into digital form, stored and transmitted over
+> network.
+There was a dire need of automated technology solution that
+> can correctly classify / label images with high level of confidence;
+> Google Vision API provides such platform to researchers and
+> developers.
+It quickly classify images into thousands of predefined
+> meaning ful categories'' [@hid-sp18-523-www-google-vision].

 It does this by encapsulating powerful machine learning models (KNN, Regression) etc for classification of images.

+> ``It help detects objects and faces within images, finds and reads
+> printed words contained within images through
+> OCR'' [@hid-sp18-523-www-google-vision].

-"It help detects objects and faces within images, finds and reads printed words contained within images through OCR" [@hid-sp18-523-www-google-vision].
-"Developers can build meta data on their image catalog, moderate offensive content, or launch new marketing campaign/scenarios through image sentiment analysis.
-It can be accessed through REST API" [@hid-sp18-523-www-google-vision].
+> ``Developers can build meta data on their image catalog, moderate
+> offensive content, or launch new marketing campaign/scenarios
+> through image sentiment analysis.
+It can be accessed through REST
+> API'' [@hid-sp18-523-www-google-vision].

 IBM Watson
 ==========